Owning it: My journey to become a leader in diversity and inclusion

 By Corey Lee

-Corey Lee has held strategy and operations roles for both Consumer and Small Business since joining Capital One in 2011.
-He’s currently an executive leading Bank Operations for the banking division and has responsibility for back-office operations, transaction processing, ATM/Cash operations, and debit.
+Corey has held strategy and operations roles for both Consumer and Small Business since joining Capital One in 2011.
+He recently began an expanded role as a Bank executive, now leading the Bank's customer contact center as well as leading the Bank Operations organization, which includes responsibility for back-office operations, transaction processing, ATM/Cash operations, and debit.
+This move brings together the majority of the Bank's customer-facing teams, outside of the branches, under Corey's leadership.
 He is an active member of the Diversity and Inclusion Council and a part of the Voices BRG Executive team.
-Corey resides in the Washington, DC area with his wife and two children.
+Corey resides in the Washington, D.C. area with his wife and two children.

 “If I get to be me, I belong.
 If I have to be like you, I fit in.”